PramodJoshi/toggle_switch/README.md

 # toggle_switch

-A simple toggle switch widget.
+Toggle Switch - A simple toggle switch widget.
+It can be fully customized - width, colors, text, corner radius etc. It maintains selection state on scroll.

 ## Getting Started